-You’re ready to reach out for help with your digital project.
-But how to choose a software development company to partner with so it checks all the boxes?
+You’re ready to reach out for help with your digital product idea.
+But how to choose a software development company for an IT project, a company checks all the boxes?

 At this point, questions must be stacking up in your head.
 And the more you think about it, the more of them pop up.